 We will enjoy a guided city tour of Siena as well as the ride to Siena through a part of the Chianti area.

-The Chianti area is famous for their red wine and these beautiful vineyards take us all the way to Siena.
+The Chianti area is famous for the red wine, the beautiful vineyards take us all the way to Siena.

-Siena has one of Europe’s greatest medieval town squares which is linked to the historic Palio — the famous horse races.
+Siena has one of Europe’s greatest medieval town squares which is linked to the historic Palio — the famous horses race.

 After visiting Siena, we will drive you back to the villa.